Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Introduction

+Prior data-driven approaches have inferred environmental assumptions and preconditions from simulation data using techniques such as genetic programming (GP)~\cite{metaheuristicsbook} and interpretable machine learning (ML) models (e.g., decision trees)~\cite{kapugama2022human, gopinath2020abstracting, kampmann2020does, tosem, gaaloul2021combining, enrich}.
+However, these methods typically (1) treat inferred conditions as independent rules rather than as components of a test validator, and (2) overlook the impact of simulator flakiness on the reliability of the inferred rules.
+To our knowledge, no prior work has examined how label inconsistencies resulting from flaky test outcomes affect the robustness of learned input conditions.

+\textbf{Contributions.} We propose a data-driven method for constructing test validators.
+Each validator is a set of assertions -- arithmetic and logical predicates over system inputs -- that explains the pass/fail outcomes observed in simulation-based testing.
+Assertions with high predictive confidence of pass or fail verdicts are likely to delineate input regions corresponding to nominal or low-risk conditions, violations of ODD boundaries, or unmet preconditions.
+We refer to our test validators as \emph{assertion-based test validators} and infer them using (1)~GP, which evolves assertions through fitness optimization, and (2)~interpretable ML methods, namely decision trees (DT) and decision rules (DR), which extract human-readable conditions from training data.
+As described below, we ensure three key properties of these validators: (1)~consistency of inferred verdicts, (2)~effectiveness in learning interpretable assertions from training data, and (3)~applicability to signal-based CPS:

-\begin{enumerate}[label = (\arabic*), leftmargin = 3em] \item[(1)] Combining assertions into a set requires ensuring that the collection remains consistent in the verdicts it issues.
-Assertions from DT are consistent by construction, whereas those from DR and GP may conflict, since these techniques independently generate assertions for passing and failing behaviours. \emph{We propose a pruning mechanism that enforces consistency by preventing assertion-based test oracles from assigning conflicting verdicts (Section \ref{subsec:consistency}).}
+\textbf{(1)} Combining assertions into a set requires ensuring that the set remains consistent in the verdicts it issues.
+Assertions from DT are consistent by construction, whereas those from DR and GP may be conflicting, since these techniques generate assertions for passing and failing behaviours independently. \emph{We propose a pruning mechanism to prevent test validators from assigning conflicting verdicts (Section \ref{subsec:consistency}).}

-\item[(2)] \emph{To improve the effectiveness of the test oracles generated using GP, we use spectrum-based fault-localization (SBFL) ranking formulas as the fitness functions of GP (Section \ref{subsec:failurerule}).} Specifically, we adopt three well-known SBFL ranking formulas from the literature~\cite{ochiai, tarantula, naish,LiuLNBB16}, namely \emph{Ochiai}, \emph{Tarantula}, and \emph{Naish}.
+\textbf{(2)} \emph{To improve the effectiveness of the test validators generated using GP, we use spectrum-based fault-localization (SBFL) ranking formulas as the fitness functions of GP (Section \ref{subsec:failurerule}).} Specifically, we adopt three well-known SBFL ranking formulas from the literature~\cite{ochiai, tarantula, naish,LiuLNBB16}, namely \emph{Ochiai}, \emph{Tarantula}, and \emph{Naish}.
 These formulas rank the suspiciousness of program statements based on their involvement in passing and failing executions.
 This ranking mechanism aligns with our goal of deriving assertions from training data that differentiate passing from failing behaviours.